Janisroz/sweet-croi/README.md

 - HTML

-  - Website structure and contact was developed using HTML
+  - Website structure and content was developed using HTML

 - CSS